Back to Main Blog

-And I also know that "making it" right now might look a lot like surviving.
+And I also know that “making it” right now might look a lot like surviving.
 Like shoveling food into your mouth between meetings.
-Like skipping the bathroom because when is there time?
+Like skipping the bathroom because when is there actually time?!
 I have been there.
-More years than I'd like to admit, I ended the school year completely frazzled, holding on by a thread, calling it dedication.
+More years than I’d like to admit, I ended the school year completely frazzled, holding on by a thread, and calling it dedication.
 It took me a long time to realize there is a real difference between dedication and depletion.
 Both will get you to June.
 Only one gets you there with anything left.

 So this post is not about adding one more thing to your plate.
-It is about a few small, real practices that will actually help you finish strong and feel something other than relief that it's over.
+It is about a few small, real practices that will help you actually finish strong… and feel something other than relief that it’s over.

 What Success Really Looks Like Right Now

-Here is the thing nobody says out loud enough this time of year: test scores are not the whole story of what you built.
+Here is the thing nobody says out loud enough this time of year… test scores are not the whole story of what you built.

-It doesn't capture the kid who finally raised their hand in March after months of silence.
-It doesn't measure the relationship you quietly rebuilt with the student who came in sideways every Monday.
-It doesn't count the laughter on a random Tuesday that nobody planned and everybody needed.
+As a School Psych, I’m a data geek.
+AND the data misses so much.
+It doesn’t capture the kid who finally raised their hand in March after months of silence.
+It doesn’t measure the relationship you quietly rebuilt with the student who came in sideways every Monday.
+It doesn’t count the laughter on a random Tuesday that nobody planned and everybody needed.

 A Few Doable Doses That Actually Help

 You don't need a retreat or a major overhaul.
 You need tiny, intentional moments woven into your actual days.
+Here are some that I come back to again and again.

-Before you add one more thing to your plate, ask yourself honestly: will this actually move the needle on the impact I care about most?
+Give yourself permission to say No. Before you add one more thing to your plate, ask yourself honestly: will this actually move the needle on the impact I care about most?
 Or will protected, aligned energy serve my students better than one more well-meaning yes?
+To help with boundaries with yourself, remember that done is better than perfect.
+One more email at 11pm will cost you more tomorrow than it gives you tonight.
+When it comes to boundaries with others, remember that Brené Brown teaches us that clear is kind.
+Boundaries are not selfishness.
+They are the strategy that makes everything else sustainable.

 What If Next Year Could Feel Completely Different?